frankshearar/Home/NuGet-Restore-Manager.md

 # NuGet Restore Manager
+Introducing NuGet Restore Manager - inified component handling restore operations in VS "15" in efficient and user friendly fashion.

 ## Problem
+User experience in VS "15" is broken when working with .NET Core and UWP projects (or any other project facilitating project.json dependency management).

+- Intellisense feature is not available until build is started or "Restore NuGet Packages" menu is clicked.
+This problem occurs when existing project was checked out from a git repository with no project.lock.json file added.

+- Changes made to project.json (or msbuild project file in future) via manual file editing are not reflected in Intellisense immediately.
+Restore operation is not triggered automatically.
+NuGet Package Manager UI won't suggest restoring packages as it does in packages.config world.

+- Restore operation blocks UI with showing modal restore popup dialog.

 In VS2015 NuGet employs different mechanisms to initiate restore operation.
 Support .NET Core and UWP projects.
 Replace WebTools restore.